qgis/QGIS-Documentation/docs/user_manual/processing/toolbox.rst

   and :file:`.gpkg` for vector layers.
   These can be modified in the setting dialog, selecting any other of the formats supported by QGIS.

-  ..
-I'm unable to confirm the paragraph below

   You can set a default folder for output data objects.
 Go to the settings dialog (you can open it from the :menuselection:`Settings --> Options --> Processing` menu), and in the :guilabel:`General` group, you will find a parameter named :guilabel:`Output folder`.